multiparty/jigg/README.md

 ```

 ### Circuit Assembler
-To create a new circuit, write a macro with existing circuits as its gates and run the [macro-circuit-assembler](https://github.com/wyatt-howe/macro-circuit-assembler/tree/casm) in `npm run-script casm <path_to_macro> <output_path>`.
+To create a new circuit, write a macro with existing circuits as its gates and run the [macro-circuit-assembler](https://github.com/wyatt-howe/macro-circuit-assembler/tree/casm) with `npm run casm <path_to_macro> <output_path>`.

 <!--For example, `npm run-script casm circuits/macros/and8.casm circuits/and8.txt` assembles the 8-bit AND circuit.-->